NillionNetwork/WaveHelloToPrivacy/ARTIFACT-EVALUATION.md

 Runtime experiments require to be run with Ubuntu OS.

 ### Estimated Time and Storage Consumption
-The accuracy tests take about half an hour to complete while runtime experiments should complete faster than that.
+The accuracy tests take a few seconds to complete while runtime experiments should take a few minutes.

 ## Environment
 In the following, describe how to access our artifact and all related and necessary data and software components.